-149. Target: <10% of requirement stated for targets WLP1 and 2.

-- 150. Performance: Data used to report against this indicator is taken from the number of waste applications MEAS have been consulted on by our District partners.
+- 140. Target: <10% of requirement stated for targets WLP1 and 2. - 141.
+Performance: Data used to report against this indicator is taken from the number of waste applications MEAS have been consulted on by our District partners.
 Types of planning applications received include: full planning applications, outline applications, discharge or variation of conditions, retrospective and reserved matters applications.
-Pre-apps are not included in this Report. - 151.
-Table 9 refers to 'developed' status which means planning applications that have been implemented, built and/or capacity is operational.
-Judgement on whether a waste application is developed has been determined by information provided by the applicants, District planning officers and MEAS. - 152.
-Where sites are said to be 'undeveloped' this means that construction has either yet to begin, is underway but the site is not yet operational, planning permission has expired or that the developer has pulled out.
+Pre-apps, EIA screening and scoping are not included in this Report to avoid duplication. - 142.
+Table 10 refers to 'developed' status which means planning applications that have been implemented, built and/or capacity is operational.
+Judgement on whether a waste application is developed has been determined by information provided by the applicants, District planning officers and MEAS.

+143. Where sites are said to be 'undeveloped' this means that construction has either yet to begin, is underway but the site is not yet operational, planning permission has expired or that the developer has pulled out.

-Apr 2 2016 - Mar 2017 Apr 2017 - Mar 2018
+Apr 2 2017 - Mar 2018 Apr 2018 - Mar 2019

-District Received Developed (yes/no/unknown) Received Developed (yes/no/unknown)
+District strict Received Developed (yes/no/unknown) Received Developed (yes/no/unknown)

-Halton 4 3/0/1 1 0/0/1
+Halton 1 0/0/1 4 2/1/1

-Knowsley 2 0/2/0 1 1/0/0
+Knowsley 1 1/0/0 1 1/0/0

-Liverpool 0 0/0/0 0 0/0/0
+Liverpool 0 0/0/0 2 1/1/0

-Sefton 2 1/1/0 4 2/1/1
+Sefton 4 2/1/1 1 1/0/0

-St.Helens 2 0/2/0 2 2/0/0
+St.Helens 2 2/0/0 2 1/0/1

-Wirral 0 0/0/0 0 0/0/0
+Wirral 0 0/0/0 1 1/0/0

-Total: 10 4/5/1 8 5/1/2
+Total: 8 5/1/2 11 7/2/2

-Table 9: Waste planning applications received on unallocated sites
+Table 10: Waste planning applications received on unallocated sites